nymea/nymea-wiki/Configuration.md

 --------------------------------------------
 # guhd

 ## Global settings
-The guh package provides a `guhd.conf` file, which will be located by default in:
+The guh package provides a `guhd.conf` file, which deines the settings for the daemon and can be found in:

     $ cat /etc/guh/guhd.conf